1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - countercultrue
  - passed out flowers, long hair, used drugs, had sext, had cults,
  - had the summer of love
+ - Police were not happy with them(Peoples park)
 6. Counterculture -
  - term first described hippies, in the 1960, but it desscribes beliefs diffrent from the norm, grew to include other anti-establishment groups
 7. Special Relationship -
+  - relationship with the US
+  - US presidents since FDR(roosevelt) have spoken of this, in 1972 Nixon declred this
 8. New Left -

 9. Katimavik -